In NSW, it is compulsory to have a workers compensation policy if:

 As an employer, it is your responsibility to continue to pay an injured worker on the usual pay days following an injury.

-Under the NSW WorkCover scheme, we are required to make an initial decision on liability and commence provisional liability payments within 7 days of receipt of notification of an injury.
+Under the NSW Workers Insurance Scheme, we are required to make an initial decision on liability and commence provisional liability payments within 7 days of receipt of notification of an injury.
 Approval of these payments does not constitute an admission of liability under the Workplace Injury Management and Workers Compensation Act 1998.

 If a claim is accepted under provisional liability, or outright, you are obliged to pay compensation to the injured worker at the current weekly wage rate (award) on their normal payday and to deduct tax as you would normal wages.